When it comes to giving his time to try to better the game of golf, Jim Bunch is willing and able.

 Over the years, Bunch’s roles have included being chairman of the USGA Rules of Golf Committee, of the WGA and of the Evans Scholars Foundation that awards full tuition and housing college scholarships to high-achieving caddies with limited financial means.

 Bunch was a member of the USGA’s Executive Committee, one of the most powerful ruling bodies in golf, from 2003-10.
 At various times during that span, he chaired the USGA’s Rules of Golf, Finance, Grants and Bob Jones Award Committees.
-During his time chairing the Rules of Golf Committee, Bunch spent more than 150 nights on the road on USGA-related business—often largely at his own expense.
+During his time chairing the Rules of Golf Committee, Bunch spent more than 150 nights on the road on USGA-related business—much of it at his own expense.

 Two years after leaving the USGA Executive Committee, Bunch became the first chairman of the WGA from Colorado during a time when Western Golf was awarding more Evans Scholarships than ever before.
 The chairman is the top volunteer leadership position at the association.
 Then in 2014, he moved on to be chairman of the board of trustees for the Evans Scholars Foundation.